 I think the most visited place on Malaysia is Penang Island with it's colonial George Town.
 Many Westerners live here for long; it's also a destination for the Thai Visa Run, for there is a Thai consulate in the suburbs of George Town.

 When visiting Singapore and coming by bus or train it's necessary to cross Johor Bahru, at the very southern tip of the peninsula.
-Johor Bahru is a very shabby, dirty place, and it smells for crime there.
+Johor Bahru is a very shabby, dirty industrial place, and it smells for crime there.
 It's possible to check in there in a hotel as a basic camp for visiting Singapore, for the hotel prices in Singapore are much higher.
 Therefore the border crossing consumes a lot of time.

 The east coast of Malaysia is very different from all mentioned above.
 It's almost exclusively populated by Malays, and all the places are pretty boring and meaningless.
 Not too clean also.
 Over the last years the small villages grew and grew big and bigger, urbanising the surrounding nature.
-Kuala Terengganu is an old place with some Malay history; Kota Baru is the biggest city at the east coast.
-Kota Baru changed within a few years completely, so that I barely recognised the city when I visited it last time.
+Kuala Terengganu is an old place with some Malay history; Kota Bharu is the biggest city at the east coast.
+Kota Bharu changed within a few years completely, so that I barely recognised the city when I visited it last time.

 The only touristic place offshore the east coast is Tioman Island.

 As above already mentioned, 'Taman Negara National Park' might be worth a visit.
 I personally didn't go there for a certain reason: the visit is completely organized.
 One can not move around freely, means without a guide and without being forced into a group of visitors.